urtzienriquez/urtzienriquez.github.io/_pages/publications.md

 Kearney, M.R. and **Enriquez-Urzelai, U.** (2022).
 A general framework for jointly modelling thermal and hydric constraints on developing eggs. *Under review*

 Gutiérrez-Pesquera, L.M., Tejedo, M., Camacho, A., **Enriquez-Urzelai, U.**, Katzenberger, M., Choda, M., Pintanel, P., and Nicieza, A.G.
 (2022).
-Phenology and plasticity can prevent adaptive clines in thermal tolerance across temperate mountains: the importance of the elevation-time axis. *Under review*
+Phenology and plasticity can prevent adaptive clines in thermal tolerance across temperate mountains: the importance of the elevation-time axis. *Ecology and Evolution* Accepted.

 **Enriquez-Urzelai, U.**, Martínez-Freiría, F.,  Freitas, I., Perera, A., Martínez-Solano, Í., Salvi, D., Velo-Antón, G., and Kaliontzopoulou, A. (2022).
 Allopatric speciation, niche conservatism and gradual phenotypic change in the evolution of European green lizards. *Journal of Biogeography* Accepted.